 Best time to visit: September and October

 The fall is also often an ideal time to hike the famed Zion Narrows, particularly if you want to attempt the full overnight top-down experience.
 By then, the water levels are reasonable and more navigable.
-My husband did the trip last October with some friends and the timing worked well.
+My husband did the trip a few years ago in October with some friends and the timing worked well.

 4. Death Valley National Park